-Requirements for admission are as follows:
+Requirements for admission are as follow:

-- 1. A completed online Application for Admission is required with a \$50 nonrefundable application fee.
-This application fee is waived for applicants graduating from Seaver College at Pepperdine University within the two years prior to the date of their desired attendance at the School of Public Policy and for applicants who, at the date of desired attendance at the School of Public Policy, are employed as state legislative staffers and have more than two years in that role.
-Priority deadline for admission and scholarship consideration is February 1.
-Applications should be received by the School of Public Policy, Office of Admission by May 1 for fall admission.
-Applications received after the May 1 deadline will be reviewed, and offers of admission will be made on a spaceavailable basis. - 2.
+- 1. A completed Application for Admission is required with a \$50 nonrefundable application fee.
+This application fee may be waived for certain applicants.
+Applicants are encouraged to contact the Office of Admission for more details.
+The School of Public Policy reviews applications on a rolling admission basis.
+Applications submitted prior to June 15 will be considered for admission for the upcoming fall term. - 2.
 Two letters of recommendation are required.
 Recommendations should be furnished by those individuals who can best assess the applicant's ability to succeed in a school of public policy and should establish the applicant's academic accomplishments, professional skills, and/or commitment to the public sector.
 When possible, one of the recommendations should be provided by an academic person familiar with the applicant's undergraduate studies and the other from an employer or a professional in a position to judge the applicant's potential for success.
-Applicants applying to waive the application fee and standardized test score due to their legislative staff experience must have one recommendation letter from the office of the legislative leader of the caucus in which they are or were employed.
+Applicants who meet legislative staffer qualifications must have one recommendation letter from the office of the legislative leader of the caucus in which they are or were employed.
 Relatives should not be asked to submit letters of recommendation.
 Prospective Student Recommendation Forms are provided for the recommenders' convenience.
 If an individual prefers to submit the recommendation in a letter format, the applicant's full name should be provided.
 Stamped envelopes properly addressed to the Pepperdine University School of Public Policy Office of Admission, 24255 Pacific Coast Highway, Malibu, CA 90263-7493 should be provided to those submitting recommendations on the applicant's behalf.
-The letters may also be emailed from the recommender's professional email address to sppadmissions@pepperdine.edu or faxed to (310) 506-7494.
+The letters may also be emailed from the recommender's professional email address to sppadmissions@pepperdine.edu or faxed to (310) 506-7494. - 3.
+Each applicant for admission must take a standardized admission test and submit the official score to the School of Public Policy of Pepperdine University.
+The Graduate Record Examination (GRE) is the preferred test, although the Graduate Management Admission Test (GMAT) and the

-3. Each applicant for admission must take a standardized admission test and submit the official score to the School of Public Policy of Pepperdine University.
-The Graduate Record Examination (GRE) is the preferred test, although the Graduate Management Admission Test (GMAT) and the Law School Admission Test (LSAT) may be considered.
-Applicants graduating from Seaver College at Pepperdine University within the two years prior to the date of their desired attendance at the School of Public Policy and applicants who, at the date of desired attendance at the School of Public policy, are employed as state legislative staffers and have more than two years in that role may waive submission of the standardized test scores.
-Applicants should contact the Office of Admission directly to discuss test requirements.
+Law School Admission Test (LSAT) may be considered.
+The standardized test requirements may be waived for certain applicants.
+Applicants are encouraged to contact the Office for Admission for more details.
 It is recommended that applicants take the applicable test well in advance of the application process, but not sooner than five years in advance of the year for which the applicant is applying.
 All official test scores should be sent directly to the Office of Admission from the testing service.